YuchenZhang0629/YuchenZhang0629.github.io/_posts/Blog 1.md

 countries.to_sql("countries", conn, if_exists = "replace", index = False)
 ```

-    /opt/anaconda3/lib/python3.8/site-packages/pandas/core/generic.py:2605: UserWarning: The spaces in these column names will not be changed.
-In pandas versions < 0.14, spaces were converted to underscores.
-      sql.to_sql(

 ```python
 ## PART 2: Defining the query function and testing it